 Revit is excellent at managing changes and keeping your model interconnected.
-Unlike CAD, the intent of BIM is to let the computer take responsibility for redundant interactions and calculations, providing you, the designer, with more time to design and evaluate your decisions.
-As the architect, you hold the design decision process in your hands.
+Unlike CAD, the intent of BIM is to let the computer take responsibility for redundant interactions and calculations, leaving you, the designer, with more time to design and evaluate your decisions.
 With a BIM tool such as Revit, be prepared to change your expectations of how to use design software.
-Remember-you are modeling a building now, not drafting lines.
-You're doing what you do best: solving complex 3D problems.
+Remember: you are modeling a building now-not drafting lines.
+You're doing what you do best: solving complex spatial problems.